o3de/sig-core/governance/Coding-Standards-and-Style-Guide.md

 The document is divided into sections based on high-level C++ language features, with sub-sections to discuss more specific syntax and style issues.
 Statements marked  **_Required_**should always be adhered to.
 Statements marked  **_Recommended_**should be adhered to unless doing so would be detrimental to the code for some technical reason (i.e. beyond personal preference).
 Statements marked  _**Reason**_exist for some entries to clarify intent and explain contentious or non-obvious decisions.

 In common with many standards documents, e.g. ISO C++, all inline examples are provided for illustrative and informational purposes, and are not considered normative.
 This means that in any situation where an example appears to contradict the written standard or is otherwise ambiguous, the text of the standard always take precedence.
-Readers should [bring any issues up with ly-tech@ for discussion](mailto:ly-tech@amazon.com).
+Readers should [bring any issues up with the sig-core group in Discord](https://discord.gg/fZ7CDwDxrh).

 **Some choices are arbitrary, but still matter**